Rachel Linnett. Published, minus the meltdown.

 Writing a book isn’t just a creative act.
 It asks something of you emotionally, relationally, and energetically.

-I wrote Droplets of Love – The Art of Loving Yourself into Freedom because I wanted to support those who struggle to love and accept themselves.
+I wrote Droplets of Love because I wanted to support those who struggle to love and accept themselves.
 My intention was to reassure, inspire, and empower people to open more fully into self-love.

 At first, writing the book seemed straightforward enough.
 What surprised me was not only how demanding the process became, but how deeply personal it turned out to be.
 With each chapter, I found myself drawn into experiences that ultimately led to deeper inner healing.
 At times it felt that while I was working on the book, the book was working on me.

-That experience gave me a much deeper appreciation for what writers often face when they commit to bringing a book into the world.
+That journey gave me firsthand understanding of what writers face when they commit to bringing a book into the world — the self-doubt, the emotional vulnerability, the moments when you question whether you can finish.

 “A heartfelt and transformative guide… Droplets of Love reminds us of a profound truth: we are not victims of our circumstances but powerful co-creators of our reality.”